Polymer Clay Creative Block and the Bestseller Trap

 8 Exercises to Break Through

-Constraints beat creative block fast: grab only scrap clay, set a ten-minute timer, or limit yourself to two colors and see what happens.
+Limiting your choices restarts a stalled session fast: use only scrap clay, set a ten-minute timer, or pick just two colors and start making.

 These exercises come from patterns polymer clay makers return to when they're stuck.